CIT2202/oop-php-inheritance/oop-inheritance-notes.md

 $myAnimal=new Animal("Dave"); //Cannot instantiate abstract class
 ```
 ## Abstract methods
-The Abstract Animla class features an abstract method (*talk()*).
+The Abstract Animal class features an abstract method (*talk()*).
 Abstract methods have names but no body i.e. no code inside the function.
 An abstract method is like a rule:
 * In this case it says all child classes must have a *talk()* method (it will be up to the child class to define this for itself).
 * But it must have one or we will get an error!